mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

   - Process one namespace at a time.
     - For each namespace do not plan more than 10 tasks.
     - Add the remaining tasks to be planned in the next iteration.
+    - Add XML documentation tasks first.
+    - Once XML documentation is complete, add conceptual documentation tasks.
   - Define tasks
     - “Complete XML docs for the selected namespace”
-    - “Document the selected namespace overview”
+    - When all XML docs are complete, “Document the selected namespace overview”
     - Add other documentation tasks as needed.
   - Reference related files and folders.